OzzyCosmo/AeroSLR/README.md

 # Update Log
 <hr>

-(note that the percentages are estimations and may be extremely inaccurate)
+(note that the percentages are estimations and are subject to being extremely inaccurate)

 ## v0.1.0-pre-alpha